 Our 2020 programme so far

 COVID-19 UPDATE: We regret to say that some of our events have been affected by the present crisis.
-However, we are beginning to run equivalents, as far as possible, online.
+However, we are running equivalents, as far as possible, online.
 Please see below for details concerning individual events.
-Please also check the websites of host Centres for updates during the fast-changing lockdown situation.
+Please also check the websites of host Centres for updates during the fast-changing Covid-19/lockdown situation.

 In the meantime, if you need writing inspiration, why not have a look at these prompts from the Poetry Society.